What: Training for adult leaders:

 Remember that F2F YPT is good for two (2) years.
 This means that IF you took the training in the spring of 2013, your card will expire before this summer’s camping season and will need to be renewed.

 Both Circle Ten Council and Five Trails District have training sessions scheduled.

-Circle Ten Council has added a new training session:
+Circle Ten Council has added new F2F YPT training sessions at these locations:

-Five Trails District has five training sessions scheduled:
+Five Trails District has one training session scheduled:

-Watch the Five Trails District website to see if/when/where more F2F YPT sessions are scheduled.
+Watch this Five Trails District website to see if/when/where more F2F YPT sessions are scheduled.